Author: Nicolas | Last update:

 Kindle Unlimited offer the larger choice but you'll have to pay a small fee each mounth to access the books and the mangas available.

-If you have an Amazon Prime mambership, you can access to a catalogue of free ebooks and mangas and the Prime Reading section of the Kindle Library on your Kindle e-reader. (no extra fee if you already a Prime customer)
+If you have an Amazon Prime membership, you can access to a catalogue of free ebooks and mangas and the Prime Reading (read this article to know more about it) section of the Kindle Library on your Kindle e-reader. (no extra fee if you already a Prime customer)

 If you're interested in digital comics, you've probably come across files in slightly exotic formats like CBR or CBZ.
 Here's how to convert them to PDF.